jradocay/til/pmp-exam-prep/project-management-framework.md

   - Personnel must find another project after the work is done

 Advantages:
-1. Efficient project organization
+  - Efficient project organization
-2. Team loyalty to the project
+  - Team loyalty to the project
-3. More effective communications than functional
+  - More effective communications than functional

 Disadvantages:
-1. No "home" for team members when project is completed
+  - No "home" for team members when project is completed
-2. Lack of specialization in disciplines
+  - Lack of specialization in disciplines
-3. Duplication of facilities and job functions
+  - Duplication of facilities and job functions
-4. May result in less efficient use of resources
+  - May result in less efficient use of resources

+**Matrix:**
+  - Two bosses
-**Matrix:** Two bosses.
-Team members report to both project manager and functional supervisor.
-Communication goes from team members to both bosses.
-Team members do project work and departmental work.
+  - Team members report to both project manager and functional supervisor
+  - Communication goes from team members to both bosses
+  - Team members do project work and departmental work
+  - Project Manager acts as Project Expediter or Project Coordinator

 Advantages:
-1. Highly visible project objectives
+  - Highly visible project objectives
-2. Improved project manager control over resources
+  - Improved project manager control over resources
-3. More support from functional areas
+  - More support from functional areas
-4. Maximum utilization of scarce resources
+  - Maximum utilization of scarce resources
-5. Better coordination
+  - Better coordination
-6. Better horizontal and vertical dissemination of information
+  - Better horizontal and vertical dissemination of information
-7. Team members maintain a "home"
+  - Team members maintain a "home"

 Disadvantages:
-1. Extra administration is required
+  - Extra administration is required
-2. Project team members have more than one boss
+  - Project team members have more than one boss
-3. More complex to monitor and control
+  - More complex to monitor and control
-4. Resource allocation is more complex
+  - Resource allocation is more complex
-5. Extensive policies and procedures are needed
+  - Extensive policies and procedures are needed
-6. Functional managers may have different priorities than project managers
+  - Functional managers may have different priorities than project managers
-7. Higher potential for conflict
+  - Higher potential for conflict

+**Project Expediter:**
-**Project Expediter:**  acts as a staff assistant and communications coordinator.
+Acts as a staff assistant and communications coordinator.
 Cannot personally make or enforce decisions.

+**Project Coordinator:**
-**Project Coordinator:**  has some power to make decisions, some authority, and reports to a higher-level manager.
+Has some power to make decisions, some authority, and reports to a higher-level manager.

-## Organizational Hierarchy
-Operational, middle management, strategic

 ## Enterprise Environmental Factors
 Company "baggage" (culture and existing systems) that the project will have to deal with.
+Not under the control of the project team.

 ## Organizational Process Assets
-Processes, procedures, and historical information.
+- Processes, procedures, and policies
-**Lessions learned** document what went righ and wrong; include:
+- Corporate Knowledge Base
+- Historical information
+- Lessons Learned
-- Technical aspects of the project - What was right and wrong about how we completed the work to produce the product?
+  - Technical aspects of the project
+      - What was right and wrong about how we completed the work to produce the product?
-- Project Management - How did we do with the WBS creation, risk planning, etc?
+  - Project Management
+      - How did we do with the WBS creation, risk planning, etc?
+  - Management
-- Management - How did I do with communications and leadership as a project manager?
+      - How did I do with communications and leadership as a project manager?
-(both an input and an output of projects)
+_(both an input and an output of projects)_

 ## Work Performance Data
 Initial measurements and details about activities gathered during project work (executing).